 - Compact size for placement anywhere.

 - Convenience of Plug & Play installation.

 - Fully 802.11g compatible.

 - 802.11n compliant.

 - Powered by the USB port; no external power source required.

 - USB 2.0 standard.

 - You can securely connect to a wireless network using WPA/WPA2 (Wi-Fi Protected Access) providing you a much higher level of security for your data and communication than has previously been available.
-You may also use 802.1x for wireless authentication.

 - Supports Infrastructure networks via an access point

 - User-friendly configuration and diagnostic utilities.